Rabies information for travellers

 • date(s) of RIG and/or vaccine administration.

 Upon returning to Australia, you should see a doctor to reassess the risk and complete the course of treatment where required.
-In NSW, your local public health unit will work with your doctor to assess your risk, and where indicated, will arrange for rabies vaccines and immunoglobulin to be delivered to your GP or hospital.
+In NSW, your local public health unit will work with your doctor to assess your risk, and if needed, will arrange delivery of rabies vaccines and RIG to your to your GP or hospital.

 How is it treated?